Piazzalab/sshicstuff/README.md

         -I, --inter                                         Only keep inter-chr contacts, i.e., removing contacts between a probe and it own chr [default: True]

-        -L, --arm-length                                    Classify telomeres aggregated in according to their arm length.

         -N, --normalize                                     Normalize the contacts by the total number of contacts [default: False]